TobseF/XSwing-Plus/README.md

 ## 👓 Modding
-Is easy to change graphics ot sounds.
+It is easy to change graphics ot sounds.
 Just replace them in the `res` folder.
 For the balls, there is second theme `/res/balls2.png` which can be activated by the key <kbd>B</kbd>.

-For theming there is a JSON configuration which stores all UI based settings: `config.json`.
+For theming there is a JSON configuration that stores all UI-based settings: `config.json`.
 Here you can change sounds and images and change settings like their position.
 This configuration can even store multiple configurations at one.
-Just change the `"configSetIndex": 1` (starting with `0`) to switch to a HD version with 16:9 aspect ratio with a higher resolution.
+Change the `"configSetIndex": 1` (starting with `0`) to switch to an HD version with 16:9 aspect ratio with a higher resolution.